automl/auto-sklearn/doc/manual.rst

     The results obtained from the final ensemble can be printed by calling ``show_models()``.
     The *auto-sklearn* ensemble is composed of scikit-learn models that can be inspected as exemplified in the Example :ref:`sphx_glr_examples_40_advanced_example_get_pipeline_components.py`.

+.. collapse:: <b>Fit ensemble post-hoc</b>

+    To use a single core only, it is possible to build ensembles post-hoc.
+An example on how to do this (first searching for individual models, and then building an ensemble from them) can be seen in :ref:`sphx_glr_examples_60_search_example_sequential.py`.

 .. _inspect: